A question that many companies need to answer until May 25th of 2018… Is your company ready for GDPR?

-After above questions are answered, then you need to deal with that data, and you need to make the appropriated changes in your organization to fully comply the next GDPR rules.
+After the above questions are answered, you need to deal with that data, and you need to make the appropriate changes in your organization to fully comply with the next GDPR rules.

 - Data Protection Officer (DPO)

-A DPO should have management skills but also have expertise in data protection laws (GDPR) and can work with internal staff at all levels.
-Is DPO task to ensure company data complies with GDPR rules.
+A DPO should have management skills, but also competent expertise in data protection laws (GDPR) and be able to work with internal staff at all levels.
+The DPO task is to ensure company data complies with GDPR rules.

 DPO Must: Be appointed on the basis of professional qualities and, in particular, expert knowledge on data protection law and practices.